-Some airports, including Malaga, have shops like Tots Store (near baggage reclaim area) where seats can be rented at half the cost.
+Some airports, including Malaga, have stalls like Tots Store (look for the 'Clubs for Hire' golf clubs stall and you'll see it) where seats can be rented at half the cost.
 If you know of any other airports where you can get extras like baby car seats, please report them in the child seat airport hire discussion.
 This MSE team member's story says it all:

 "We booked a car seat with a car hire company at £6.80 a day for a family trip to Spain - a £60 spend over the whole trip.